Braillo Quality vs. Solenoids

 Braille Height

-To meet these standards of a .5mm braille dot height, we use a powerful press (paper shoes) which locks the embossing pins into position before a magnet triggers each pin to be mechanically pressed into the paper using a powerful dedicated motor.
-Every Braillo is built with 168 embossing pins (180 for SW and SF), which means each pin has a singular purpose to create a braille dot on a single column.
-Braillo is the only manufacturer of braille embossers that can consistently meet .5mm braille dot heights.
+To achieve the 0.5 mm minimum braille dot height, Braillo uses a powerful press (paper shoes) that locks each embossing pin in place before a magnet triggers it to be mechanically pressed into the paper by a dedicated motor.
+Every Braillo embosser is equipped with 168 embossing pins (180 for CS2, SW2 and SF2 models), giving each pin a singular purpose: to create a perfectly positioned braille dot with correct braille height in a single column.
+Braillo is the only manufacturer capable of consistently producing 0.5 mm minimum dot heights across all pins.

-Braillo adheres to nearly every national braille height standard, while our competitors simply cannot.
+As a result, Braillo embossers consistently meet nearly every national braille height standard, while solenoid-based competitors cannot reliably do so.

 Braille Placement

-Perhaps the most important aspect of quality braille that is often overlooked is dot placement.
-For the reader to understand what each dot represents, the dot needs to conform to an alignment of columns and rows, so that tactile patterns are recognized.
+Perhaps the most critical—but often overlooked—aspect of quality braille is dot placement.
+For readers to accurately interpret each character, every dot must align perfectly within columns and rows so that tactile patterns are clear and consistent.

 The Shape of Braillo Braille